 What it means to eat ‘healthy’

 A lot of people have some pretty twisted and really ‘out there’ ideas of what it means to eat healthy.
 It’s not a surprise with every mainstream fitness professional out there promoting a different fad diet, and the government changing their mind every five minutes on whether carbs are bad or fat is bad.
+How to lose or gain weight is being made to sound like an impossible puzzle but it really is doable and more straightforward than you think!

 You may have been told that paleo, keto, gluten free, low carb high fat, high carb low fat, intermittent fasting, vegetarian, vegan, raw, or any other diet is ‘the’ way to go.
 I’m not here to tell you that any of them are bad; all of these diets have pros and cons.
 But what I am here to say is that no diet is the right diet that you can generalise for everyone.